 On Feb.
-26, 2010, HRI hosted a consultation between the Obama Administration and civil society, providing individuals and organizations the opportunity to share their perspectve on the administration's human rights record and make recommendations for improvement.
-More information on the UPR and HRI's involvement in the first periodic review of the United States can be found on our UPR page.
+26, 2010, we hosted a consultation between the Obama Administration and civil society, providing individuals and organizations the opportunity to share their perspectve on the administration's human rights record and make recommendations for improvement.
+More information on the UPR and our involvement in the first periodic review of the United States can be found on our UPR page.

 On Feb.
 26, 2010, the Columbia Human Rights Clinic, in collaboration with the Institute for Justice and Democracy in Haiti (IJDH), Ira Kurzban, and community advocates in Miami, submitted a memo to Roxana Bacon, chief counsel of U.S. customs and immigration aervice arguing for a generous humanitarian parole policy toward Haitians in the wake of the earthquake.

 The Human Rights Clinic recently released a manual on domestic violence in anticipation of the the fourteenth annual Domestic Violence Conference at Fordham Law School.

 The Human Rights Clinic published “Contracts Confidential: Ending Secret Deals in the Extractive Industries,” a report written in conjunction with the Revenue Watch Institute.
 Written by Professor Peter Rosenblum and the Institute's Revenue Watch Fellow Susan Maples, the report aims to promote a serious conversation among industry, governments, investors, banks, and civil society organizations about disclosure and confidentiality in extractive industry contracts.